No. 10 WNCC runs by Central Wyoming

 “It feels good and honestly, I didn’t even know I was close to 1,000 points,” Brown said.
 “But, I am happy.”

-Brown said she could have went to a small Division I school after her NJCAA All-American performance last year, but decided to use that COVID year and play one more year at a 2-year school and she transferred to WNCC.
-She is glad she did even though Vincennes was just 15 minutes from her house while WNCC is 15 hours from her home in Terre Haute, Indiana.
+Brown said she could have went to a small Division I school after her NJCAA All-American performance last year, but decided to use that COVID year and play one more year at a 2-year school, and she transferred to WNCC.
+She said she is glad she did, even though Vincennes was just 15 minutes from her house while WNCC is 15 hours from her home in Terre Haute, Indiana.

 “The COVID year was a reason I came back.
 I could have gone DI but I wanted to give myself more opportunities for different schools to look at me,” she said.
 “I felt coming here was the best decision.”